Origin of the Amish

 "Can the Amish use electricity?"

 The Amish continue to this day to maintain a distance from modern technology as a core tenant of their lifestyle.
 While there are some exceptions to this rule, in general the Amish go through life without tapping into the electric grid the rest of us are so familiar with.
-When it comes to woodworking and producing enough quality furniture to meet the growing demand, Simply Amish utilize hydraulic and pneumatic powered tools which plug into diesel powered generators.
+When it comes to woodworking and producing enough quality furniture to meet the growing demand, furniture made by Simply Amish utilizes hydraulic and pneumatic powered tools which plug into diesel powered generators.
 All aspects of woodworking which do not require powered tools are done completely by hand by a specialist who primarily only works on one type of piece (chairs, dressers, cabinets, etc).

 Amish Furniture Styles: